2025 PDC Players Championship series: Players Championship 13

 Players Championship 13 was contested on Monday 14 April 2025 at the Autotron in Rosmalen.
 Wessel Nijman hit a nine-dart finish in his victory against Robert Owen.
 The tournament was won by Damon Heta who defeated Nathan Aspinall 8–6 in the final.

 Players Championship 14

 Players Championship 14 was contested on Tuesday 15 April 2025 at the Autotron in Rosmalen.
 Ross Smith hit a nine-dart finish in his victory against Thibault Tricole.
 The tournament was won by Jonny Clayton who defeated Dominik Grüllich 8–2 in the final.

 May

 Players Championship 15

 Players Championship 15 was contested on Monday 12 May 2025 at the Halle 39 in Hildesheim.
 Luke Woodhouse hit a nine-dart finish in his defeat against Martijn Dragt.
 Dave Chisnall hit a nine-dart finish in his victory against Darius Labanauskas.
-The tournament was won by Krzysztof Ratajski who defeated Dave Chisnall 8–4 in the final.
+Krzysztof Ratajski won his first title since September 2023 by defeating Dave Chisnall 8–4 in the final.